By: Susan Hyman, MD, FAAP & Lori McIlwain

 autism spectrum disorder (ASD) know this feeling all too well.

 How common is it for kids on the autism spectrum to wander?

 study to quantify the scope of the problem was published in

-Pediatrics in 2012.
+Pediatrics.
 Results were significant.
-Of the 1,218 children with ASD who were studied, almost half of those children had wandered off from home, school, or another safe place at least once after age 4.
+Of the 1,218 children with ASD who were studied, almost half of those children had wandered off from home, school or another safe place at least once after age 4.
 Many were missing long enough to cause concern, were in danger of drowning, or were at risk of being hurt by traffic.